aadilmallick/French-exercise-site/docs/tutorial-basics/01-basic-articles.md

 When referring to a country, it is always paired with its definite article.

+- _La France_: France ends in an "e", therefore it is a feminine country.
+- _Les Etats-Unis_: United States is plural.
+- _Le Japon_: Japan ends in a consonant, therefore it is a masculine country.

 ### Days of the week

 Including the definite article when talking about a day of the week changes it to mean something like "each monday" or "every monday", whereas without it, it means "next monday" or a specific monday.